OpenVigil 1 and 2 are software packages

 pharmacovigilance data are available.
 In addition to U.S. american data, we are currently importing German data.
 Data mining features include highly configurable search criteria filters and output filters.
 Analyses include

-disproportionality analyses like Proportional Reporting Ratio (PRR) calculations.
+disproportionality analyses for signal detection like Proportional Reporting Ratio (PRR) calculations.
 Results can be viewed,

 sorted and filtered in the webbrowser or saved for further